World upside down as EU and Russia unite against US

 He spoke after Mogherini chaired a meeting with the foreign ministers of Russia, China, Iran, France, Germany, and the UK in New York earlier the same day.

-"EU member states will set up a legal entity [the SPV] to facilitate legitimate financial transactions with Iran and this will allow European companies to continue to trade with Iran in accordance with European Union law and could be open to other partners in the world," she told press alongside Iranian foreign minister Javad Zarif in the margins of the UN assembly.
+"EU member states will set up a legal entity [the SPV] to facilitate legitimate financial transactions with Iran and this will allow European companies to continue to trade with Iran in accordance with European Union law and could be open to other partners in the world," Mogherini told press alongside Iranian foreign minister Javad Zarif in the margins of the UN assembly.

 EU technical experts would shortly meet to flesh out details, she said.